 I’ve got you covered.

-Here are the instruction on how to fill out the six areas of a French bank cheque.
+Here are the instructions on how to fill out the six areas of a French bank check.

 - You can watch the video above.